-Search engine optimization (SEO) is key for any website, but it’s especially important for podcasts.
+Search engine optimization (SEO) is key for any website, but it is especially important for podcasts.
 Your content needs to be findable on Google or other search engines so that people searching for specific topics can find your show.

 How to Grow Your Podcast

 I get a lot of questions about how to grow your podcast.
-I’ve covered it partially in other articles, but figured it was time to really dive deep into what exactly you should do if you want more listeners.
+I have covered it partially in other articles, but figured it was time to really dive deep into what exactly you should do if you want more listeners.